ariannamethod/ariannamethod.research/inwork/recursive_resonance_preprint.md

 where $Q$ is perspective-sensitive interpretive quality, $F$ is fabrication rate, and $\lambda$ penalizes any gain purchased through increased hallucination.

-Interferential subjectivity should initially be treated as a profile:
+Interferential subjectivity is represented as a profile:

 $$
 S_W^{I}